 *Check your scholarship regulations regarding work (students sponsored by JICA, ADB, IMF, etc. are not allowed to get a work permit).

 Spouses should not be coming for the purpose of finding part-time employment.
 A dependence visa is meant to provide spousal support (non-financial) to a student to help their studies.
-Work permits are required.
+If working, work permits are required.
 28 hours total per week is allowed.
 Spouses must find their own employment and must remain at the same residence as the IUJ student.
 Spouse employment can in NO WAY impact the IUJ student’s academic life – all child care needs (including times of sickness or elementary school holidays), transportation arrangements, etc. should be handled by the accompanying spouse.